 Chapter four continued

 A KING-IN-WAITING feels fairly useless, no significant duties except for keeping out of the incumbent’s hair.
 Many a prince is a playboy, but Bittor’s allowance does not permit him to run wild in Paris, and it’s not his nature to do so.
 He might spend his time profitably, educating himself for his future responsibilities.
 Alas, this is not to his taste either.
-He might develop a line of gourmet foodstuffs, like Prince Charles has done, offering his subjects what passes, in that misfortunate realm, for advantageous employment.
-This is exactly what he’s chosen to get involved with.
+He might develop a line of gourmet foodstuffs, like Prince Charles has done, offering a few his subjects what passes, in that misfortunate realm, for advantageous employment.
+This is what he’s chosen to get involved with.
 Bittor has taken charge of his destiny, in a small way.
 Life choices have never been his to make.
 He and the archbishop have that in common.

-In the cathedral kitchen, under the tutelage of a top chef, he has experimented with seasonings and mix-ins.
+In the cathedral kitchen, under the tutelage of a top chef, he has experimented with seasonings and other enrichments.
 The girl from the bakery across the plaza, whom Zagi has taken under his wing, is happy to assist, chopping and mixing and chattering gaily.
 She’s vibrant, and witty, and cute as a button.
 Zagi has more or less adopted her.
 She does for him in innumerable ways.
 She fills his bachelor apartment with a warmth it has never known.
 She has inserted herself into his daily routine and, propriety be damned, he will not do without her.

 There is nothing salacious about the relationship.
 He enjoys her energy.
 He studies her.
 He takes her down, her quips, that is.
 He asks blunt questions, she gives honest answers, she has no artifice, no agenda.1 His plays–I mentioned the plays, right?–consist of romantic farce, fare that, if he can get himself up to Paris, is the hot ticket.
 How do you conceive risqué romps when you have no experience with females but for graying matrons, blushing brides, and brats preparing for the first communion?
 A vivacious shop-girl is his muse, welcome at all times.